 - Kansas Civil Service Jobs - job board of current employment opportunities with the state of Kansas

-- Making the Difference - provides federal career guides by interest area, searchable federal internship directory, and application tips for federal job seekers
+- Go Government - provides federal career guides by interest area, searchable federal internship directory, and application tips for federal job seekers

 - Network of Schools of Public Policy, Affairs, and Administration (NASPAA) - provides links to job resources, salary information, internship information, and helpful tips on obtaining a job with the federal government